stefandotl/Diploma-Thesis/Source Code/ReadMe.txt

 ####################################

 !Attention!
-This is not the full-version and therefore not working!
+This is not the full-version and therefore not working properly!
 This is just an overview of the modules, some of them are not available.

 ####################################